 12 March 2018

-The following statement has been made on behalf of all District Councils regarding the future of local government in Buckinghamshire.
+The following statement was made on behalf of all District Councils regarding the future of local government in Buckinghamshire.

-The Secretary of State, Sajid Javid, has announced in parliament that he is "minded" to implement Buckinghamshire County Council's proposal to replace the existing five councils in Bucks with a single county-wide unitary.
+The Secretary of State, Sajid Javid, announced in parliament that he is "minded to" implement Buckinghamshire County Council's proposal to replace the existing five councils in Bucks with a single county-wide unitary.
 We are reflecting on his announcement carefully.

 While we are extremely disappointed, the "minded to" decision is not set in stone, and as the process allows, we will be making the strongest possible representations to the Secretary of State that this decision is not the right one.
 We don't believe that this decision is in the best interest of our local residents, businesses, community groups, parish councils and various other stakeholders across the county and, based on our own engagement, we don't believe it has strong local support.